-Tuscany – where rolling green hills meet cypress-lined roads so picture-perfect they look like someone's gone mad with a classical AI filter, except it's all gloriously real.
-From the Renaissance masterpieces of Florence to the medieval charm of Siena, Tuscany's got more culture per square kilometer than you can shake a gelato cone at.
-And speaking of gelato, wait until you taste the proper stuff here – it'll make you regret all the inferior ice creams you wasted your taste buds on.
+Tuscany is the bit of Italy that looks like someone painted it - rolling hills, cypress-lined roads and medieval hilltop towns that glow golden in the afternoon sun.
+From the Renaissance masterpieces of Florence to the medieval charm of Siena, Tuscany's got more charm per square kilometre (one of our favourite units of measurement) than you can shake a gelato cone at.
+And speaking of gelato, wait until you taste the stuff here - it'll make you regret all the inferior ice creams you wasted your taste buds on.

 🏙️ Tuscany's Top Resorts

 Florence - The crown jewel of Tuscany and birthplace of the Renaissance.
-This is where you'll find the Uffizi Gallery, Michelangelo's David, and the iconic red-domed Cathedral.
-Perfect for art lovers, couples seeking romance, and anyone who wants to feel cultured while sipping wine.
+This is where you'll find the Uffizi Gallery, Michelangelo's David and the iconic red-domed Cathedral.
+Brilliant for art lovers, couples after a romantic city break, and anyone who fancies feeling cultured while sipping wine on a piazza.

-Siena - Medieval magic at its finest with the shell-shaped Piazza del Campo and that mental horse race, the Palio.
-Brilliant for couples wanting intimate vibes and anyone who loves Gothic architecture that'll make your Instagram look proper sophisticated.
+Siena - Medieval magic at its finest with the shell-shaped Piazza del Campo and the Palio horse race, which is genuinely one of the most chaotic sporting events on the planet.
+Brilliant for couples wanting intimate vibes and anyone who loves Gothic architecture.

 Pisa - Yes, it's got the wonky tower, but there's loads more including a buzzing university scene and surprisingly good nightlife.
-Great for families (kids love that leaning tower), groups having a laugh, and anyone wanting to tick off bucket list photos.
+Great for families (kids love that leaning tower), groups having a laugh, and anyone wanting to tick off a bucket list photo.

-Lucca - Walled medieval city where you can literally walk around the entire place on ancient ramparts.
-Perfect for a chilled escape, romantic strolls, and feeling like you've discovered somewhere properly special without the crowds.
+Lucca - Walled medieval city where you can literally walk (or cycle) around the entire place on ancient ramparts that are now tree-lined parks.
+Brilliant for a chilled escape, romantic strolls and feeling like you've discovered somewhere properly special without the crowds.

 Grosseto - Gateway to the wild Maremma coast with medieval walls and beaches that locals actually use.
-Ideal for those wanting authentic Tuscany away from the tourist trail, plus it's brilliant for accessing coastal gems.
+Ideal for anyone wanting authentic Tuscany away from the tourist trail, plus it's brilliant for accessing coastal spots that most UK visitors miss entirely.

 🎭 Top Things to Do in Tuscany